teo-nt/java-oo-projects/README.md

-# java-oo-projects
+# java-cf5-projects
-Repository to keep back-up of object oriented projects.
+This repository keeps back-up of CF5 mini projects and challenges organised in chapters.